-- Experiencing racism or discrimination
+Experiencing racism or discrimination

-Channel is a multi-agency panel consisting of professionals from services in contact with the individual of concern.
-This will include a chair from the local authority and a Prevent police representative.
+    Channel is a multi-agency panel consisting of professionals from services in contact with the individual referred.
+This includes a local authority chair and a Prevent police representative.
 Participation in Channel is voluntary and confidential.
-If consent is obtained, the panel look at risk and protective factors and how support can be provided to build resilience and divert them from being drawn into terrorism.
-Progress is monitored monthly and when it is agreed the individual has no further terrorism related concerns they will leave the programme.
+If consent is obtained, the panel identify risk and protective factors and how support can be provided to build resilience and divert them from being drawn into terrorism.
+Progress is monitored on a monthly basis and when it is agreed the individual has no further terrorism related concerns they will leave the programme.
 6 and 12 month reviews are carried out following channel closure to review progress.

     Support is provided via Channel from services including, but not limited to: